SAP-archive/jam-collaboration-sample/OpenSAP2015/README.md

   * Create a group with a Primary External Object

 ### Week 4 Unit 4: Embedding SAP Jam in Your Application
-* These Java server pages use your SAP HANA Cloud Platform and SAP Jam instance via OAuth2SAMLBearerAssertion to:
+* These Java server pages use your SAP Cloud Platform and SAP Jam instance via OAuth2SAMLBearerAssertion to:
   * Create a single-use token for SAP Jam div-embedded widget authentication
   * Create a HTML IFrame Feed Widget
-* An HTML page that uses your SAP HANA Cloud Platform and SAP Jam instance to:
+* An HTML page that uses your SAP Cloud Platform and SAP Jam instance to:
   *	Create a HTML IFrame Share Widget

 # License